JZPro/SantexAcademy/maquetacion/README.md

-This folder contains the code for the HTML and CSS lessons
+## This folder contains an improved version of the code for the HTML and CSS lessons